123sahuji/dont-kill-my-app/_vendors-content/realme/user.md

 It may terminate background processes.<br>

 * <strong>Super power sawing mode</strong>  - extra saving option, allows you to have at most 6 apps to use.<br>
-It will disrupt background processes.
+It will disrupt background processe s.

 ## App battery management